shahriar-math1364/data-science-/Project1/Readme.md

 ![data](https://github.com/shahriar-math1364/data-science-/blob/main/Project1/images/Screenshot.png)

-## Installation
-List the necessary libraries and dependencies for running your project.
-You can include code snippets for installation.

 ## Usage

+## Usage
-To utilize the project, follow these steps:
+Using the project is straightforward.
+Follow these steps:

-Clone the project repository from GitHub.
+1. **Clone the Repository:** Start by cloning the project repository from GitHub to your local machine.

-Install the required dependencies using pip install -r requirements.txt.
+2. **Install Dependencies:** After cloning, navigate to the project directory and use the requirements.txt file to install all the required dependencies, as mentioned in the Installation section.

-Run the Jupyter Notebook or Python script to build and train the regression model.
+3. **Run the Model:** Execute the Jupyter Notebook named "regression-project.ipynb" included in the repository.
+This notebook contains the code to build and train the regression model using the provided dataset.
-Input relevant data and obtain price predictions.
-Make use of the model for accurate used car price estimation.

 ## Exploratory Data Analysis
 Exploratory data analysis uncovers insights by analyzing year-wise and odometer-wise price trends.
 Visualizations are used to discover data patterns and relationships between features and car prices.